Most people start email marketing with the right goals in mind.

 By taking a few minutes to jot down your ideas, you’ll have a plan to communicate with your subscribers at least once a month.

-Step 3: Plot your emails into your calendar
+Step 3: Plot your emails on your calendar

 This calendar may look simple, but it’s essential to achieving your email marketing goals.